gamerpaddy/yamaha-ebike-battery-dongle/README.md

 <b>How do i calibrate it?</b>

-You need a oscilloscope, logic analyzer (the <5$ work just fine) or a sound card (be careful, limit the voltage before hooking it up)</br>
+You need a oscilloscope, logic analyzer (the <5$ work just fine) or a sound card (be careful, limit the voltage before hooking it up) and a soundcard-oscilloscope program or audacity</br>
 in the code are timings mentioned at the very top, try to edit these and reflash the firmware until they have the timings required.</br>

 </br>